praneethmv17/Food_Builder/README.txt

 1.)
 Install node package manager(npm) on your PC after downloading it from the following link "https://nodejs.org/en/".
 2.)
-Download files from the following directory: https://github.com/praneethmv17/Food_Builder/tree/master/Week_12 3.)
+Download files from the following directory: https://github.com/praneethmv17/Food_Builder/tree/master/Week_12
+    (OR)
+    Navigate to the Week_12 folder after downloading the whole project from 3.)
 Navigate to the burger-project folder.
 4.)
 Open Windows PowerShell(or)Terminal in the folder.
 5.)
 Execute the following command to start the project - "npm start"